dougeby/IntuneDocs/intune-user-help/encrypt-your-device-android.md

 2. Follow the onscreen instructions.
 During encryption, your device could restart several times.
 3. Open the Company Portal app, select your device, and tap **Check device settings**.

-Even after you unenroll your phone, it will remain encrypted.

 ## Troubleshoot
 **Issue**: You've already encrypted your device and